AVSimulation/SCANeR-Quick-Starts/Sample/SCENARIO_IMPORTER.md

 4. Hit `Apply`.

-   *SCANeR makes the projections and create the scenario file.*

-   > The error below may appear in the log.
-   > They are the result of a known bug, but they do not prevent correct simulation.
-   > ```
-   > ERROR 1: Missing BASEGEODCRS / BASEGEOGCRS / GEOGCS node
-   > ERROR 1: PROJ: proj_create: unrecognized format / unknown name
-   > ERROR 6: Cannot find coordinate operations from `' to `EPSG:4326'
-   > ERROR 1: PROJ: proj_create: unrecognized format / unknown name
-   > ERROR 6: Cannot find coordinate operations from `EPSG:4326' to `'
-   > ```
-   > You can ignore those.

 5. Open the newly created scenario `menu File > Open Scenario > result_scenario-importer_Sce.sce`.

    *The scenario shows two vehicles.
 When the simulation is played, both vehicles will follow the trajectory specified in the CSV.*